Krakow didn’t disappoint when it came to food one bit.

 For me, I preferred to stick with mostly Polish food during my visit, with the odd green juice or bibimbap thrown in for a bit of variety.

-So without further delay, here are my favorite haunts for food in Krakow.
+So without further delay, here’s where to eat in Krakow.

 U Babci Maliny